 Intermediate year assumptions: F status quo equal to the F-at-age in the final year of the assessment unless there is a management plan.
-In this case F status quo will be equal to the F-at-age corresponding to a catch constraint in the intermediate year.

-A management plan for Southern horse mackerel is being developed by initiative of the Pelagic Advisory Council (PELAC) which may adopt another approach for the intermediate year assumption (e.g. catch constraint, average F-at-age of recent years).
+A management plan for Southern horse mackerel was developed by initiative of the Pelagic Advisory Council (PELAC), which may adopt another approach for the intermediate year assumption.
+In this case, F status quo will be equal to the F-at-age with a catch constraint in the intermediate year.